LacunaSoftware/docs/docs.en-us/articles/signer/on-premises/settings.md

 but the email provided is different from what is registered for that user, the provided email will be the one considered in the notifications of the submitted document(s).
 This option has no effect if the username is email.

+* **AllowSetFlowActionPhoneNumber** (default: `true`, v1.28.0): if `true`, allows a participant to have a document specific phone number, that is, if a document is submitted to a user but the phone number provided is different from what is registered for that user, the provided phone will be the one considered in the notifications of the submitted document(s).

 * **CountryIdentifierMode** (default: `Unique`, v1.21.0): defines the behaviour of the country identifier.
 The available types are `Unique`, `NonUnique`, `Nullable` and
 `NullableUnique`.
 The country identifier claim must also be set accordingly in GrantID.
 * **FilterCertificatesByEmailIfNoIdentifier** (default: `true`, v1.21.0): if `true`, filters by email the digital certificates of a user who has no identifier.